Linoleic acid: Metabolism and eicosanoids

 Linoleic acid (LA: C_{18}H_{32}O_{2}; 18:2,n−6) is a precursor to arachidonic acid (AA: C_{20}H_{32}O_{2}; 20:4,n−6) with elongation and unsaturation.
 AA is the precursor to some prostaglandins, leukotrienes (LTA, LTB, LTC), thromboxane (TXA) and the N-acylethanolamine (NAE) arachidonoylethanolamine (AEA: C_{22}H_{37}NO_{2}; 20:4,n−6), and other endocannabinoids and eicosanoids.

 The metabolism of LA to AA begins with the conversion of LA into gamma-linolenic acid (GLA), effected by Δ6 desaturase.
 GLA is converted to dihomo-γ-linolenic acid (DGLA), the immediate precursor to AA.

 LA is also converted by various lipoxygenases, cyclooxygenases, cytochrome P450 enzymes (the CYP monooxygenases), and non-enzymatic autoxidation mechanisms to mono-hydroxyl products viz., 13-Hydroxyoctadecadienoic acid, and 9-Hydroxyoctadecadienoic acid; these two hydroxy metabolites are enzymatically oxidized to their keto metabolites, 13-oxo-octadecadienoic acid and 9-oxo-octadecdienoic acid.
 Certain cytochrome P450 enzymes, the CYP epoxygenases, catalyze oxidation of LA to epoxide products viz., its 12,13-epoxide, vernolic acid, and its 9,10-epoxide, coronaric acid.
 These linoleic acid products are implicated in human physiology and pathology.

 Hydroperoxides derived from the metabolism of anandamide (AEA: C_{22}H_{37}NO_{2}; 20:4,n−6), or its linoleoyl analogues, are by a lipoxygenase action found to be competitive inhibitors of brain and immune cell FAAH, the enzyme that breaks down AEA and other endocannabinoids, and the compound linoleoyl-ethanol-amide (C_{20}H_{37}NO_{2}; 18:2,n−6), an N-acylethanolamine, - the ethanolamide of linoleic acid (LA: C_{18}H_{32}O_{2}; 18:2,n−6) and its metabolized incorporated ethanolamine (MEA: C_{2}H_{7}NO), is the first natural inhibitor of FAAH, discovered.

 Uses and reactions

 Linoleic acid is a component of quick-drying oils, which are useful in oil paints and varnishes.
 These applications exploit the lability of the doubly allylic C\sH groups (\sCH=CH\sCH2\sCH=CH\s) toward oxygen in air (autoxidation).
 Addition of oxygen leads to crosslinking and formation of a stable film.

 Reduction of the carboxylic acid group of linoleic acid yields linoleyl alcohol.

-Linoleic acid is a surfactant with a critical micelle concentration of 1.5 x 10^{−4} M @ pH 7.5.
+Linoleic acid is a surfactant with a critical micelle concentration of 1.5e-4 M at pH 7.5.

 Linoleic acid has become increasingly popular in the beauty products industry because of its beneficial properties on the skin.
 Research points to linoleic acid's anti-inflammatory, acne reductive, skin-lightening and moisture retentive properties when applied topically on the skin.

 Linoleic acid is also used in some bar of soap products.